-What is Obstructive Sleep Apnea (OSA)?
+What exactly is Sleep Apnea?

 Women get sleep apnea too!

-If the reason for your fatigue or insomnia is sleep apnea, nothing else will fix it other than addressing your sleep apnea.
+If the reason for your fatigue or insomnia is sleep apnea, nothing else will fix it other than addressing your sleep apnea!

 - Body movement (60%)

-- Insomnia during the night (19%)
+- Irritability during the day